bosun-monitor/bosun/docs/api.md

 Returns an object of internal health checks.
 True values are good, falses are bad.

+`Note: all health checks stats are kept in memory and reset upon bosun restart`

 ### /api/run

 Runs a rule check.
 Returns an error if one is already running (either from the